-Landscape change as a result of Ash dieback
+Landscape change as a result of Ash dieback (Morph images so the change can be seen)

 Given the landscape is not static, and elements within the landscape will shift and change over time, how do we want to see the landscape change?
 Some change will be inevitable (such as Ash dieback and effects of climate change), but other forms of change we can potentially influence.
 Where change can be influenced, how can we guide and positively influence that change?